James E. McIver, D.D.S.

 Dr. McIver served on the faculty at the Medical College of Virginia from 1949 to 1957 and on the faculty at the State University of Iowa from 1957 to 1962.
 He returned to MCV in 1962 and established the Department of Orthodontics at the School of Dentistry.

 Dr. McIver was a modest man who did not seek a national reputation, focusing his energy on regional development.
 From 1963 to 1987 he was responsible for the training of almost 100 orthodontists.
+He passed away in 1990.
 The American Association of Orthodontists honored Dr. McIver posthumously in 1993 by presenting him the Louise Ada Jarabak Memorial Orthodontic Teachers and Research Award.
 Dr. McIver established our legacy and tradition of excellence and quality in clinical care.

 Robert J. Isaacson, D.D.S., M.S.D., Ph.D.